ArmourStorm/better_button/README.md

 ## Introduction

-Expands on the `Interaction` component provided in Bevy by tracking more states, and whether those states have just been entered or exited.
-These states are all bundled together in `BButtonBundle` as components, and can be used by querying for these components, or listening for the events they generate.
+Expands on the `Interaction` component provided in Bevy by tracking more states, and whether those states have just been entered or exited.These states are all bundled together in `BButtonBundle` as components, and can be used by querying for these components, or listening for the events they generate.

 The library works by updating the additional button components based on the `Interaction` component placed along side them, which ensures parity with Bevy's own button behavior.